IMG_20180127_150040790

 Any university with an engineering department is eligible, though the recommended disciplines needed to build robotic football players include: Mechanical Engineering, Electrical Engineering, and Computer Science.
 The cost of building a team is modest compared to other engineering competitions, especially considering the excitement that Robot Football creates on campuses, even among non-engineers.
 A full team of 12 robots (a team plus a few spares), can be built for $8,000, but a school can build a partial team for a portion of that cost (roughly $500 per lineman, or more, depending on robot specialty).
 A partial team may compete in our NFL-style Combine each year until a full team is completed and they become eligible to compete in the playoffs.
 Once a full team is built, minimally maintaining it can be done for about $2,000 annually, plus travel expenses.

-Of course, costs and expensee associated with building a robot or a full team may vary, as costs go up and down, as well as the availability of materials.
+Of course, costs and expenses associated with building a robot or a full team may vary, as costs go up and down, as well as the availability of materials.
 An example of materials, estimated cost, and links, compiled by past and current participants, can be found by clicking here.

 The CRFC Invites your Program to Join Us!